I. Policy Statement

 The Office of Human Resources in conjunction with the ADA/504 Coordinator will be responsible for the management, implementation and coordination of The University of Tulsa Accommodation Requests Policy.
 Supervisors must contact the Office of Human Resources before transferring, demoting or terminating the employment of an employee, modifying a position or relieving an employee of job responsibilities because of a disability.

-life activity and must address the workplace impact.
+The Applicant’s documentation must indicate that the impairment substantially limits a major life activity and must address the workplace impact.
 Documentation must be appropriate and justify a need for the requested accommodation by addressing the functional limitations created by the disability and must be applicable to the request for accommodation.
 Documentation must be prepared or completed by appropriately certified personnel qualified to diagnose disabilities, and should specify relevant diagnoses, functional limitations, and recommended accommodations.
 The University reserves the right to request additional medical examinations, evaluations or other appropriate information at the University’s expense.

 Medical information or medical examinations may be required when an employee wishes to return to work after an injury or illness, if it is job-related and consistent with business necessity: